phannan/OITStyleGuide/StyleGuide.md

-# C++ Coding Standards for CST136
+# C++ Coding Standards for CST116 / CST126 / CST136

+If you are in 116 or 126 there will be new stuff that you don't understand.
+Thats ok.
+If we haven't covered it yet, then ignore it.

-Version:  1.0 - Check back for new versions before you start each lab.
+Check back for new versions before you start each lab.

 These standards started life here:  https://gist.github.com/lefticus/10191322#file-codingstandards-1-style-md